Wheeling, Illinois: Colleges and universities

 National Louis University is an accredited, private, non-profit undergraduate and graduate institution of higher learning, organized in colleges of education, arts and sciences, and business and management.
 Worsham College of Mortuary Science is an accredited, private institution offering associate degrees and diplomas in mortuary science.
 William Rainey Harper College, based in Palatine, is the community college serving Wheeling.

 Other education

 The Consulate-General of South Korea in Chicago maintains the Korean Education Center in Wheeling.

 Infrastructure

 Transportation

 Wheeling has a station on Metra's North Central Service, which provides daily commuter rail service between Antioch and Chicago Union Station Monday through Friday.

+Pace provides bus service on multiple routes connecting Wheeling to Des Plaines, Buffalo Grove, and other destinations.

 Chicago Executive Airport, a busy general aviation airport, is located in Wheeling and Prospect Heights and jointly run by both villages.
 Formerly known as Palwaukee Municipal Airport, it is the third busiest airport in Illinois, after Chicago's O'Hare and Midway airports.